 Creating your own video content to establish your instructional presence is typically the norm these days, and the best way to have your videos made available in Canvas AND be captioned automatically has never been easier.

 TMI highly recommends the use of 3C Media within Canvas.

-3C Media Solutions is a CCC service that takes the hassle out of trying to figure out where to host your instructional videos, as well as making it easy to find content shared by other faculty in the CCC system.
+3C Media Solutions is a CCC service that takes the hassle out of trying to figure out where to host your instructional videos.
 This is a great alternative to using YouTube or making your own captioning files.
-It is free to use and has unlimited storage for CCC faculty use.
+After your video is uploaded, you can mark it as needing captioning…with no further action required!
+3C Media is free to use and has unlimited storage for all CCC faculty use.

 For more information about 3C Media services, please visit www.3cmediasolutions.org

 General Assistance with Accessibility

 There are a great many resources available to faculty in learning about accessibility compliance.
 The CCC Accessibility Center offers on-campus trainings, self-paced courses, and biannual workshops for all CCC employees.
 Read more…

 Perhaps one of the best resources for getting help with accessibility challenges is the CCC Accessibility Center Help Desk.
 Get answers and information regarding web accessibility issues common to California Community Colleges.
 Ask questions about websites, online videos, web applications, or mobile app accessibility to get a response from accessibility subject matter experts!